 In this kitchen, the cabinet line we used had a lot more options when it came to wood species, stain color, and interior accessories.
 The countertops and mid-century style backsplash were also a bit more upscale and customized.

 Final cost: $86,000

-Portland Kitchen Remodel Case Study 3
+Portland Kitchen Remodel Ideas: Case Study 3

 Our final kitchen remodel lands squarely in the Best category.
 It had a lot of customization in the cabinets, including detailed finishing and interior cabinet lighting.
 The cabinet drawer box motion was very smooth and the boxes themselves were furniture grade.
 The hardware was also more adjustable.